-SEA Objective effects, signif of effect (conside Ficance of the effe f the effect in terr ect and Summary Explanation Enhancement and mitigation opportunities Short term Medium term Long term
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term Medium term Long term

 (1 - 5 years) (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives.
 The mitigation methods coming through the allocation will help to enhance the nature conservation of the area.
 To maintain and enhance the quality of landscapes and townscapes + + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives.
 The mitigation methods coming through the allocation will help to enhance the setting of the village.
 To improve quality of surroundings + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 The mitigation methods coming through the allocation will help to enhance the setting of the village.
 To conserve and where appropriate enhance the historic environment and cultural heritage + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 The mitigation methods coming through the allocation will help to enhance the setting of the village.
-To improve air quality Х х Х N/A To reduce the effect of traffic on the environment ? ? ?
+To improve air quality X X X N/A To reduce the effect of traffic on the environment ? ? ?
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 The allocation encourages additional uses other than private car, encouraging pedestrian and cycling access to the village.
 To reduce contributions to climate change ? ? ?
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 The allocation encourages additional uses other than private car, encouraging pedestrian and cycling access to the village.
 To reduce vulnerability to climate change ? ? ?
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 The allocation encourages additional uses other than private car, encouraging pedestrian and cycling access to the village.

 To improve water quality 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives.
-To provide for sustainable sources of water supply X X X N/A To avoid, reduce and manage flood risk ? ? ?
+To provide for sustainable sources of water supply X Х X N/A To avoid, reduce and manage flood risk ? ? ?
 This Policy is not over and above the Core Strategy in terms of SEA objectives.
 To conserve soil resources and quality + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 The mitigation methods coming through the allocation will help to enhance the nature conservation of the area.
 To minimise the production of waste X X X N/A To improve health of the population X X X N/A To reduce crime and nuisance X X X N/A To conserve natural and manmade resources + + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives.
 The mitigation methods coming through the allocation will help to enhance the nature conservation of the area.
-Overall commentary and any cumulative effects - - re Strategy.
-The mitigation methods c servation and enhance the setting of t
+Overall commentary and any cumulative effects This Policy does not go over and above the Core Strategy.
+The mitigation methods coming through the allocation will help to enhance the nature conservation and enhance the setting of the village.